Instructors

 Instructor

-My philosophy is never to give up on the difficult dogs because they will teach you so much.
+What a good job my philosophy is to never give up on the difficult dogs because they will teach you so much.

 Kim